demiancy/tutorial-php-1/README.md

 * I tried to reduce and refactor the code in several parts.
 * In post and get methods of Controller, add default value param.
 * In Controller, add method currentUser.
+* I use defer for charge the bootstrap javascript from cdn.

 # App
 Simple app like Instagram